-At the close of the 1920s George Brough (who had founded the company) started experimenting with “soft” rear-wheel suspension.
+At the close of the 1920s George Brough (the founder of the company) started experimenting with soft rear-wheel suspension.
 He chose a concept patented by Bentley & Draper: a non-planar triangle of the rear pendulum and a spring unit under the seat.
 After 1928 suspension of this type was custom-built for SS100 model and its modifications.

 Brough Superior motorcycles were hand-assembled and constantly modernized.
-George Brough created models which he would love to ride himself, and this was a significant part of their success with customers.
-When a new and a better modification of the J.A.P. engine appeared, the motorcycle was immediately modernized, for George Brough was comfortable only when getting the best… After 1926, the same was true with Matchless engines which were installed on some of company models.
+George Brough created models which he would love to ride himself, and it was the key to his success.
+When a new and a better modification of the J.A.P. engine appeared, the motorcycle was immediately modernized, George Brough was comfortable only when he was getting the best… After 1926, the Matchless engines were installed on some models.

 281 motorcycles with J.A.P. engines were manufactured between 1924 to 1938, and 102 motorcycles with Matchless engines were made between 1926 and 1940.

-The motorcycle in our collection has an interesting story.
+The motorcycle from our collection has an interesting story.
 It was previously owned by Dunlop that got it for its 40th anniversary.
-This machine was used for advertizing and for testing Dunlop tires, took part in many public events.
-Originally it had the sidecar too, but it did not survive WWII.
+This machine was used for advertising and for testing Dunlop tires, it took part in many public events.
+Originally it had the sidecar too, but it did not survive the WWII.

 Dunlop’s choice was dictated by the consideration that Brough Superior SS 100 was, obviously, the best and most magnificent motorcycle of its time.
 It was also one of the most well-known models and its fame spread far beyond the British Isles, both way back and until today: Brough Superior motorcycles were many times sold at auctions for very high, record-setting bids.